 To calculate value-based pricing, brands need to analyze the pricing of their competitors and understand how their product differs from those of similar companies.
 A financial value should be applied to any differences, and any negatives should be subtracted from the final score.

-Price-Skimming
+Price-Skimming Strategy

-Price-skimming strategies are perfect for brands looking to attract attention and position themselves as a quality company.
+Price-skimming strategies are perfect for brands looking to attract attention and position themselves as quality companies.
 The strategy involves setting prices at a high figure initially to create a buzz around a product – particularly while it’s brand new.
 Over time, this high price can be gradually reduced, making the product available to new layers of the market who might have lacked the budget to make a purchase initially.

-Economy Pricing
+Economy Pricing Strategy

 Economy pricing (also known as volume pricing) involves setting a relatively low price point for a product or service while making sure that this low price point remains profitable due to the volume of the product being sold.
 When products are sold at lower price points, it encourages more buyers to make a purchase, therefore increasing the overall number of sales.